ejwillemse/BAN313/chapter1.md

 *** =instructions

+* I have not completed all the prescribed preparation material, as listed above, or have not read all the instructions on this page.

-* I have read **ALL** the instructions on this page carefully and have completed all the prescribed preperation material.
+* I confirm that I have completed the prescribed preparation material, as listed iabove, and have read **ALL** the instructions on this page carefully.

 *** =pre_exercise_code
 ```{r}